bavgg/v2-blog-preview-card/README.md

 ### What I learned

-Some CSS Variables and Media Queries.
+CSS responsive design using clamp function.

 ### Continued development

-I'm interested in learning more about responsive design for complex layouts, such as responsive tables and multi-column designs.
+I'm interested in learning more about responsive design for complex layouts.

 ## Author